Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ##### Slave Device:
 As soon as the physical connection is established, the slave device begins to send a [connection request byte](#Connection_Request_Byte_link) and listens for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) in fixed intervals.
-The interval size can be specified by the implementation itself (recommended: 0.1s).
+The interval size can be specified by the implementation itself.

 Sending [connection request bytes](#Connection_Request_Byte_link) and listening for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) will not time out and continue indefinitely until a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) is received.